Publication

 Currently, there are two different sets of foreign direct investment control (“FDI”) screening mechanisms in effect in Hungary:

-These regimes apply in parallel, with different scope, rules, sanctions and authorities enforcing them.
+These two FDI regimes apply in parallel, with different scope, rules, sanctions and authorities enforcing them.

 The General FDI Regime does not apply to EEA and Swiss investors unless they are controlled by a third-country investor.

-The Emergency FDI Regime differentiates between various categories of foreign investors, but acquisitions of a majority interest in a Hungarian strategic company are notifiable even if they are undertaken by investors from the EEA or the Swiss Confederation, provided that the value of the investment is over HUF 350 million (ca EUR 884,000).
+The Special FDI Regime differentiates between various categories of foreign investors, but acquisitions of majority influence over a Hungarian strategic company are notifiable even if they are undertaken by investors from the EEA or the Swiss Confederation, provided that the value of the investment is over HUF 350 million (circa EUR 897,000).

-The filing triggers under both regimes are quite complex.
-Essentially, a filing is required if one of the following type of transactions is undertaken by a foreign investor with regards to a Hungarian-registered company that is active in a strategic sector:
+The filing triggers under both regimes are complex.
+Essentially, a filing is required if one of the following types of transactions is undertaken by a foreign investor with regards to a Hungarian-registered company that is active in a strategic sector:

 Under the General FDI Regime, the scope of strategic sectors is fairly limited.
-It includes, amongst others, the manufacture of arms and ammunition, dual-use items, the provision of financial and insurance services, certain critical energy-related, IT and electronic communication services.
+It includes, amongst others, the manufacture of arms and ammunition, dual-use items, the provision of financial and insurance services, certain critical energy-related and electronic communication services and certain IT services provided to certain types of clients.

-By contrast, under the Emergency FDI Regime, the list of “strategic” sectors is very broad: amongst many other examples, it includes most retail and wholesale activities, as well as manufacturing activities.
+By contrast, under the Special FDI Regime, the list of “strategic” sectors is broad: amongst others, it includes most manufacturing, retail and wholesale activities, as well as some services.

-The General FDI Regime provides a 10-day deadline for notification to the competent minister (currently the minister leading the Prime Minister’s Office), counted from signing.
-In practice, this means that filing is possible only after signing.
-In addition to supplying information on the transaction, the foreign investor and its ownership structure must be described and the transaction documents must be filed with a Hungarian translation.
+The General FDI Regime provides a 10-day deadline for notification to the competent minister (currently the minister leading the Cabinet Office of the Prime Minister), counted from signing the contract or potentially a pre-contract.
+In addition to supplying information about the transaction, the foreign investor and its ownership structure must be described in the filing, and the transaction documents must be filed with a Hungarian translation attached.

 As a rule, the deadline for the minister’s proceedings is 60 days, but it may be extended by another 60 days, and the transaction is not automatically considered cleared even if the minister misses the extended deadline.